Stochastic quantisation of Yang-Mills-Higgs in 3D: Abstract

 \subsection{Acknowledgements}

 { We would like to thank Leonard Gross for helpful discussions.
-MH gratefully acknowledges support from the Royal Society through a research professorship.
+We are also very grateful to the referees whose many comments allowed to substantially improve the article.
+IC acknowledges support from the EPSRC via the New Investigator Award EP/X015688/1.
+MH gratefully acknowledges support from the Royal Society through a research professorship, grant RP\textbackslash R1\textbackslash 191065.
 HS gratefully acknowledges support by NSF grants DMS-1954091 and CAREER DMS-2044415.}